LaTeX Equations with latexMatrix, Eqn and matrix2latex

 • The mathpix package can take an image of a an equation or formula and produce the LaTeX code which should generate that image.

-• The texPreview package compiles snippets of LaTeX directly into images from the R console to view in the RStudio viewer pane, Shiny apps and RMarkdown documents.
+• The texPreview package compiles snippets of LaTeX directly into images from the R console to view in the RStudio viewer pane, Shiny apps and Rmarkdown documents.

 See Tools for making latex tables in R for a more comprehensive list